Beautiful Prospect Lake is a popular swimming, fishing and boating destination.

 - Minimize your boat wake – it can cause shore line erosion.

-- Do not throw trash or cigarette butts overboard – garbage is deadly to fish and birds.
+- Follow pack it in, pack it our protocols – garbage is deadly to fish and birds.

 - Do not throw fish waste overboard.

-Learn how to keep the lake clean and healthy [PDF - 59 KB].
+Learn how to keep the lake clean and healthy.

 Prospect Lake has a number of natural areas and an active volunteer community.
 The Todd Creek riparian area in Whitehead Park is an example of the good work they do.